 Literally a jungle of weeds!

-I clean it up as best I could, as you can see in the photos below, but I knew we were facing a massive amount of weed seeds in there.
+I cleaned it up as best I could, as you can see in the photos below, but I knew we were facing a massive amount of weed seeds in there.

-I decided to still sow fall crops even just to observe the unheated greenhouse and to overwinter greens.
+Planting fall crops was something I still did.
+Even just to observe the unheated greenhouse and to overwinter greens.